BenOvermyer/benovermyer.com/content/kb/favorite-tools.md

 * [tmux](https://github.com/tmux/tmux/wiki): Useful for having multiple workflows in progress on a Linux server or workstation at once.
 * [asciinema](https://asciinema.org/): I use this to create recordings of shell sessions to demonstrate things to people.
+* [LaTeX](https://www.overleaf.com/learn): Manuscripts I write are all done in LaTeX these days.
+It's wonderful for marrying writing and layout in one format.

 ## Automation Tools